RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/41-MRK.md

 <sup>10</sup> Blessed [be] the kingdom of our father David, that cometh in the name of the Lord: Hosanna in the highest.
 <sup>11</sup> And Jesus entered into Jerusalem, and into the temple: and when he had looked round about upon all things, and now the eventide was come, he went out unto Bethany with the twelve.
 <sup>12</sup> And on the morrow, when they were come from Bethany, he was hungry:
-<sup>13</sup> And seeing a fig tree afar off having leaves, he came, if haply he might find any thing thereon : and when he came to it, he found nothing but leaves; for the time of figs was not [yet].
+<sup>13</sup> And seeing a fig tree afar off having leaves, he came, if haply he might find any thing thereon: and when he came to it, he found nothing but leaves; for the time of figs was not [yet].
 <sup>14</sup> And Jesus answered and said unto it, No man eat fruit of thee hereafter for ever.
 And his disciples heard [it].
 <sup>15</sup> And they come to Jerusalem: and Jesus went into the temple, and began to cast out them that sold and bought in the temple, and overthrew the tables of the moneychangers, and the seats of them that sold doves;
 <sup>16</sup> And would not suffer that any man should carry [any] vessel through the temple.